 Which foods do I need to avoid or limit during pregnancy?

-Although it's important to eat a wide variety of foods to get the nutrients you and your baby need during pregnancy, you also need to avoid or limit some foods as they can cause harm to you and your baby.
+Although it's important to eat a wide variety of foods to get the nutrients you and your baby need during pregnancy, there are some foods that you should avoid or limit.
 In pregnancy your immunity is lower so you and your unborn baby are more susceptible than usual to food-borne illnesses that affect everyone.

 Bacteria such as listeria, salmonella and campylobacter and pathogens such as toxoplasma can cause food-borne illness.
 When you are pregnant, this can cause infection in you and your baby.
 In extreme cases, this can cause complications such as miscarriage, stillbirth or premature birth.